csiro-easi/easi-training-pc/README.md

 ## To shutdown with and without removing the ODC and database containers
 Docker has two ways to shutdown containers:
 * down - will stop and REMOVE the container.
-This will delete the ODC database and any changes made to the ODC container (e.g. if you added python libraries in the container these will be removed).
+This will delete any changes made to the ODC container (e.g. if you added python libraries in the container these will be removed).
 * stop - will stop the containers but their state will remain.
 The ODC database and all changes will persist when next started.

 The normal workflow is to use `up` to create the containers, start/stop to do your work, keeping any changes you make and down to remove the containers and start over.